 According to the American Brain Tumor Association, brain and central nervous system tumors are the third most common cancer in people between the ages of 15 and 39, and the type most frequently diagnosed among people in that age group are gliomas — the type Olivia had.
 Gliomas have a much lower survival rate than other brain tumors, and the rates have only improved by 3 percent in the last 23 years.
 Young adults with brain cancer represent only a small fraction of overall brain tumor patients, and as a result research and support are rare specifically for this age group.

-The funding will also support hiring a social worker specially trained to help address the intense life changes that happen in relation to cancer treatment.
+The funding is supporting a research study aimed at identifying the unique mental health needs of AYA patients to help address the intense life changes that happen in relation to cancer treatment.

 “It’s very important that we meet the mental needs of young brain cancer patients and their families, as well as the medical needs,” said Joo Yeon Nam, MD, neuro-oncologist and assistant professor in neurological sciences at Rush, who will also be co-leading research efforts.
 “We need to support them through treatment and survivorship.”

-To support the Rush Adolescent and Young Adult Brain Tumor Clinic, please contact Josh Levine, director of development, at (312) 942-2206 and email@example.com.
+To support brain tumor care and research at Rush, please contact Megan Kono, associate director of development, at (312) 942-6894 and firstname.lastname@example.org.